brennanhfredericks/network-monitor-client/README.md

     - [x] Packet Submitter
       - [x] periodically check if server is available, if available send store data and clear disk data
+      - [x] functionality to asynchronously post data to server, and test when server available
+      - [x] functionality to remove log files when data has is succesfully posted to server

     - [x] Packet Parser
       - [x] AF packet